JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 Сan run on desktop, Android and iOS.
 Note that iOS target is experimental so far.

-*Prerequisites*: to run on iOS and Android, you should have "Kotlin Multiplatform Mobile" plugin installed
+*Prerequisites*: to run on iOS, you should have "Kotlin Multiplatform Mobile" plugin installed
                  in Android Studio with [installed CocoaPods](https://kotlinlang.org/docs/native-cocoapods.html).

 ## How to run